All Episodes

 Everybody should put the buck or the ten bucks out there to help each other.

-We could really accomplish tremendous, tremendous things on a civilian level without having to lean towards government for one iota of knowledge.
+And just as has been discussed lately, we could really accomplish tremendous things on a civilian level without having to lean towards government for one iota of knowledge.

-As I discussed with you earlier today, I just finished my book, The Aliens and the Scalpel, and it's got the whole story of this in there.
+And as I discussed with you earlier today, I just finished my book, The Aliens and the Scalpel, and it's got the whole story of this in there components.

 That's correct.